slowmosteve/news-app/README.md

 # news-site

-This repository defines a news website built in Google Cloud Platform using the Flask framework with data from NewsApi.org
+This repository defines a news website built in Google Cloud Platform using the Flask framework with data from NewsApi.org.
+The goal of this project is to demonstrate a lightweight, end to end application that incorporates data retrieval, frontend presentation, server side analytics, and NLP modeling.
+This version aims to run on free tier services in GCP and has been written completely in Python in order to keep the project simple.

 ![news site diagram](./news-site.png "News Site Diagram")